kengz/aiva-doc/source/includes/_TIPS.md

 AIVA uses [`forever`](https://github.com/foreverjs/forever) to keep-alive (with 10 max restarts). `npm start` runs the process in the background, with it stdout logs written to `/logs`. `npm run debug` runs the same thing except it logs stdout to the terminal.

+## ngrok

+Webhook is automatically enable by an internal ngrok setup.
+Access the ngrok interface at [`http://localhost:4040`](http://localhost:4040).

 ## Neo4j
 If it's your first installation of `Neo4j`, the `bin/install` script will reset the default `username:pswd` from `neo4j:neo4j` to `neo4j:0000`, as required for direct usage.
 This is also consistent with the default `NEO4J_AUTH` in `.env`.
 If you wish to reset to your own password, use below: